MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Troubleshoot-rhel-packemaker-cluster-services-resources-startup-issues-Azure.md

 ## Cause:

 The votequorum service is part of the corosync project.
 This service can be optionally loaded into the nodes of a corosync cluster to avoid split-brain situations.
-It does this by having a number of votes assigned to each system in the cluster which ensuring that only when a majority of the votes are present, cluster operations are allowed to proceed.
+This is accomplished by allocating number of votes to every system in the cluster, guaranteeing that cluster actions may only take place when a majority of the votes are present.
 The service must be loaded into all nodes or none.
 If it's loaded into a subset of cluster nodes the results are unpredictable.

 The following corosync.conf extract will enables votequorum service within corosync: